gdna/openvpn/README.md

 welcome this is GDNA simple openvpn for docker.

-1.  first git clone this repo
+1.  first git clone this repo.
-2.  you have to build the image :
+2.  you have to build the image.
-3. Run the docker:
+3. Run the docker.
-4.  you must run GDNA script and follow the leader
+4.  you must run GDNA script and follow the leader.

 ```
 docker build -t openvpn .